Get Updates

 What is the main goal of the Flexi-MoU Scheme?

-Are the courses under the scheme required to follow NSQF guidelines?
+Are the courses offered under the scheme required to follow NSQF standards?

-While it is preferred that the courses are compliant with the National Skills Qualification Framework (NSQF), the scheme also allows for industry-relevant courses that may not be NSQF compliant.
+While it's preferred for courses to be NSQF compliant, the scheme also allows for industry-relevant courses that might not be NSQF certified.

 Who is eligible to become an Industrial Training Partner (ITP)?